-Contact planning commission members, county commissioners, or other elected officials to discuss your concerns if they are overregulating your ability to build.
-You can also use the form letter template available in the right column at vinylsiding.org/advocacy/advocacy-in-action/ to educate local officials on vinyl siding and voice your concerns.
+Contact planning commission members, county commissioners or other elected officials to discuss your concerns if they are overregulating your ability to build.
+You can also contact VSI at hello@vinylsiding.org to get involved and get answers to your questions.

 "What we ask is that if you're building a house, fit in with the neighborhood around you, but we're also not in favor of restricting anyone unnecessarily.
 We want people to have quality choices."

 Andrea Correll, ACPI referring to the Historic Village of Pinehurst, NC